Preparing All Students for Postsecondary Success

 - Challenging core curricula at the middle level that are aligned with the high school curricula and will help students get on target for college and career readiness by the end of grade 8

-- Counseling services for middle level and high school students that provide information and assistance about the requirements for high school graduation, college admission, and career success
+- Counseling services for middle level and high school students that provide information and assistance about the requirements for high school graduation, college admission and financial assistance, and career success

 - Personalized academic plans to support completion of middle level requirements and progress toward graduation